LorenzoRimella/TF_intro/README.md

 # Introduzione a TensorFlow

-Proponiamo un introduzione a TensorFlow attraverso Jupyter notebooks.
+Proponiamo un'introduzione a TensorFlow attraverso Jupyter notebook.